DoTheEvo/selfhosted-apps-docker/arch_linux_host_install/readme.md

 Linux that will run docker.

-This is not a hand hodling explaining guide how to install arch.</br>
+This is not a hand holding explaining guide how to install arch.</br>
 It's more of a checklist on what to do if you already done it and know what you are doing.</br>